Teri Lynn Kiss, President

-Kiss is director of Medical Unit-2South and Case Management Services at Alaska-based Fairbanks Memorial Hospital (Banner Health), where she also worked as a staff nurse in the ICU from 1986 to 2011.
+Kiss is director of Medical Unit-2South and Case Management Services at Alaska-based Fairbanks Memorial Hospital (Banner Health), where she also worked as a staff nurse in the ICU from 1986–2011.

-She was an adjunct and assistant professor at the University of Alaska School of Nursing, Fairbanks, from 2002 to 2010 and a certified flight nurse for Fairbanks-based Medevac provider, Guardian Flight, from 1998 to 2005.
+She was an adjunct and assistant professor at University of Alaska School of Nursing, Fairbanks, from 2002–2010 and a certified flight nurse for Fairbanks-based Guardian Flight Inc.-Critical Care Air Ambulance from 1998–2005.

-She held staff and management positions at Knoxville-based East Tennessee Baptist Hospital and Parkwest Hospital and Singing River Hospital, Pascagoula, Miss., between 1977 and 1984.
+She held staff and management positions at Knoxville-based East Tennessee Baptist Hospital and Parkwest Hospital, and Singing River Hospital, Pascagoula, Mississippi between 1977 and 1984.

-President of AACN’s Fairbanks Northstar Chapter from 1998 to 2003, Kiss also served as the chapter’s newsletter editor and membership coordinator.
-In 2004, she was the recipient of AACN’s Circle of Excellence – Excellence in Leadership award.
+President of AACN’s Fairbanks Northstar Chapter from 1998–2003, Kiss also served as the chapter’s newsletter editor and membership coordinator.
+In 2004, she received AACN’s Circle of Excellence: Excellence in Leadership award.

-A member of the Sigma Theta Tau International Honor Society of Nursing, Kiss was a mentor in the inaugural Geriatric Nurse Leadership Academy from 2008 to 2009.
+A member of Sigma Theta Tau International Honor Society of Nursing, Kiss was a mentor in the inaugural Geriatric Nurse Leadership Academy from 2008–2009.
 She received the 2008 Tina DeLapp Excellence in Nursing Leadership award from the Theta Omicron Chapter.

-In 2012, she was honored as the March of Dimes Nurse Legend of the Year and received the Reader’s Choice Award – Best Nurse and Best Teacher from the Fairbanks Daily News Miner in 2004.
+In 2012, she was honored as the March of Dimes Nurse Legend of the Year and, in 2004, received the Reader’s Choice Award: Best Nurse and Best Teacher from the Fairbanks Daily News-Miner.